Saturday, April 24, 2021

 The CryptO'pinion?

-I think you can already guess how thrilled I am to own yet another Atari ST publication.
+You can guess how thrilled I am to own yet another Atari ST publication.
 I've found it to be an enjoyable read which I'll return to time & time again.
 However, the AtariCrypt website failed to get mentioned, but I can forgive Karl because he managed to get Atari Legend's website wrong - twice!!
-(Oops, I'm so sorry Maarten lol!). 🤪
+(Oops, I'm so sorry guys!). 🤪

 Come on folks, grab yourself a copy of this wonderful new Atari ST book from the Zafinn Books website.